Technical Advisory Council

 Kevin B. Smith

 Mr. Kevin B. Smith has more than 25 years of manufacturing experience with companies that include Canon Virginia, Inc., Anheuser-Busch, and Milliken & Company.
 His manufacturing experience is comprised of various positions in maintenance management, machine design, predictive maintenance, robotics applications, project management, business development, and engineering management.
-Kevin currently serves as the Director of Manufacturing Engineering at Canon Virginia, Inc. He holds a BS in Mechanical Engineering from Virginia Tech and is a licensed Professional Engineer in the state of Virginia.
+Kevin currently serves as the Senior Director of Manufacturing Engineering at Canon Virginia, Inc. He holds a BS in Mechanical Engineering from Virginia Tech and is a licensed Professional Engineer in the state of Virginia.

 Melanie is the Manager, Manufacturing Technology at Newport News Shipbuilding, a division of Huntington Ingalls Industries.
 She began her career at NNS in 1998 as a structural engineer in the Crane Engineering Department.
 She then moved into the process improvement realm, holding the positions of Lean Facilitator, Facilitation Manager, and Program Quality Manager for Manufacturing.
 She began her current position in 2013.
 Melanie holds a BS in Civil Engineering from Clemson University and a Lean Six Sigma Black Belt Certification from Villanova University.